Cremation has replaced traditional burials in popularity in America and people are getting creative with those ashes - Local News 8

 Memorial tattoos are a growing trend in which tattoo artists mix some ashes with ink and create lasting memorials on a loved one’s skin.
 If skin isn’t your thing, you can also have your ashes mixed with paint and made into a portrait.

 Jewelry is easy: You can put bits of your ashes into small containers that are worn around the neck.
-You can also have your ashes encased in glass jewelry or a glass art memorial.
+You can also have your ashes encased in a glass art memorial.

 Love music?
 Become a vinyl record your family can enjoy.
 One company in the UK that provides the service says you can “record a personal message, your last will & testament, your own soundtrack or simply press your ashes to hear your pops & crackles for the minimal approach.”

-Don’t forget to play your cremated remains at your memorial party (or they can for a mere 10,000 pounds, or about $13,135).
+Don’t forget to play your cremated remains at your memorial (or they can arrange a party for a mere 10,000 pounds, or about $13,135).

 ‘Baby you’re a firework’